-Boys Are From Mars, Girls Are From Venus: Raising Gender-Healthy Children seller and applies them to understanding and supporting our child's gender to develop a healthy self understanding.
+Boys Are From Mars, Girls Are From Venus: Raising Gender-Healthy Children

+Sue Bohlin begins with the concepts from John Gray's bestseller and applies them to understanding and supporting our child's gender to develop a healthy self understanding.
 Recognizing the wide variation among children, she is still able to apply biblical truth from a Christian perspective to give sound advice on this important topic.